underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 Until recently, Scala had no syntax for writing literal types.
 The types were there in the compiler but we couldn't express them directly in code.
-However, as of Lightbend Scala 2.12.1, Lightbend Scala 2.11.9, and Typelevel Scala 2.11.8 we have direct syntax support for literal types.
+However, as of Typelevel Scala 2.11.8 we have direct syntax support for literal types which can be enabled via the `-Yliteral-types` compiler option.

-In these versions of Scala
-we can use the `-Yliteral-types` compiler option and write declarations like the following:
+Lightbend Scala 2.13.0 will also gain literal types by default (with no compiler option needed or available) and allows you to write declarations like the following:

 ```tut:book
 val theAnswer: 42 = 42